Field Conditions and Filtering

 - Click Insert to add the conditional field in your template.

 - Click More > Insert > Fillable fields.

 - Once the document is ready with fillable fields, define and insert the required conditions as required.

 - Click the <<Conditions>> options under Advanced fields.

 - Click the Preview document button to check how the document will be displayed to the end-user.

 Insert multiple conditions to your document and easily control how the content is sent to each recipient.

 Writer supports two basic types of conditions (AND, OR).
 The IF condition will embed an AND or OR function, according to the defined criteria.

-- OR condition: If your logic contains an OR condition, then it returns TRUE if any one of the condition is met; it returns FALSE otherwise.
+- OR condition: If your logic contains an OR condition, then it returns TRUE if any one of the conditions is met; it returns FALSE otherwise.

 Suppose you have created a data source with two sets of exam marks.
-The exam can only be cleared when a student scores marks greater than 25 in the first set, and greater than 20 in the second set.
+The exam can only be cleared when a student score marks greater than 25 in the first set and greater than 20 in the second set.
 The students only pass the final exam when both the above criteria are met.